 68% of users will often go straight to a business’s social media profile to read reviews.

-Regardless of whether you sell products or offer a service, customers want to see real people talking about your brand, what you have to offer and if it’s worth their time and money.
+Whether your business sells a product or offers a service, customers online want to see real people talking about your brand.
+They want to see what you have to offer and if it’s worth their time and money.

-Each social media platform has its own individual way of providing genuine information about your business to potential customers who may be using your services or products for the first time, or thinking about using your business.
+Each social media platform has a unique way of providing genuine information about your business to potential customers.
+These new customers may be using your services or products for the first time, or thinking about using your business.

 Ensuring your business has an active presence on social media can make all the difference and here’s why.